 Studying in an online doctorate in criminal justice program may be an attractive option for those who need to balance their education with outside responsibilities.
-Coursework is typically delivered through a digital learning platform, with assignments, lectures and other resources available 24/7.
+Coursework is typically delivered through a digital learning platform, with assignments, lectures, and other resources available 24/7.
 Some programs are self-paced.
-That would mean you’d have additional freedom to decide how much coursework you can handle at any given time, and the ability to work at different times to accommodate your schedule.
+That would mean you’d have additional freedom to decide how much coursework you are able to handle at any given time and the ability to work at different times to accommodate your schedule.

 For those seeking a more traditional classroom experience, synchronous programs could be offered.
 This type of online criminal justice doctoral program may enable you to participate in real time, attending a streaming or interactive lecture from the comfort of your home – or wherever you have internet access.

 Studying online also removes geographic barriers.
 Not only does that mean you could apply to programs across the country.
 It also means you could study alongside criminal justice students and professionals from all walks of life and different types of communities.
 That kind of learning experience—getting to hear about these issues and how they impact real communities and people outside of your area, could enhance your educational experience.

 Studying criminal justice may support a wide range of potential career paths, including criminal law enforcement, criminal investigations, rehabilitation, and more!
 Because many entry level employment could be found with prior degrees like bachelors or masters, many doctoral candidates have already begun their criminal justice careers by the time they enroll.
 (One notable exception to this rule is practicing law.)